Call (302) 853-2853

 How much does boat oxidation removal cost?

 For a 25-foot boat, it depends on the condition.
-Every package includes a full boat detail plus machine correction.
-Polish & Seal (swirls only, no oxidation) starts at $1,600.
-Buff & Restore (light to medium oxidation) starts at $1,600.
-Buff & Restore Heavy (heavy oxidation or dark gel coat) starts at $2,600.
-Full Restoration (severe oxidation requiring wet sanding) starts at $3,200.
+Detail & Protect (good condition, no oxidation) starts at $875.
+Buff & Restore has three levels for light to heavy oxidation: L1 at $1,375, L2 at $2,250, L3 at $2,500.
+Full Restoration (severe oxidation requiring wet sanding) starts at $2,250.
+Ceramic coating is available as an add-on to Buff & Restore L3 and above.
 I assess the boat on-site and confirm the price before starting.

 What causes gel coat oxidation?